KChigira/taseq/README.md

   --minor_freq       Threshold of minor allele frequency (MAF).
                      Markers whose MAF are lower than this, they are removed.
+  -v, --version      show program's version number and exit
+'''
+'''
+taseq_draw -h

-taseq_draw -I <TSV file which is the output of taseq_filter>
+usage: taseq_draw -I <TSV file which is the output of taseq_filter>
                   -F <FASTA Index file to draw chromosome>
                   ...
 options:
+  -h, --help     show this help message and exit
   -I , --input   TSV file which is the output of taseq_filter.
   -F , --fai     FASTA Index file to draw chromosome.
   --color_A      Color of genotype A (Default: orange).